yigiterdev/corona-status/README.md

 # Corona Status | World

 This application shows since March 11 within all around the world coronavirus number of cases, the number of recovered, the number of deaths.
-I used react and [Covid-19 API](https://documenter.getpostman.com/view/10808728/SzS8rjbc#71b460b6-a97e-4991-b190-2b0a0523e0) while making this app.
+We used React,Bootstrap and [Covid-19 API](https://documenter.getpostman.com/view/10808728/SzS8rjbc#71b460b6-a97e-4991-b190-2b0a0523e0) while making this app.

 ## Development & Deploying Guide